 Dr. Amer Rassam is Board Certified in Internal Medicine, Hematology and Medical Oncology with expertise in all cancers including hematologic disorders and oncologic malignancies.
-He founded Tallahassee Cancer Institute in 2005 and is an affiliate of H. Lee Moffitt Cancer Center in Tampa, Florida.
-He is a consultant at Tallahassee Memorial Hospital, Capital Regional Medical Center, HealthSouth Rehabilitation Center and Select Specialty Hospital.
-He is also an assistant professor at Florida State University (FSU), College of Medicine, and teaches medical students on regular bases.
+He founded Tallahassee Cancer Institute in 2005.
+He is a consultant at Tallahassee Memorial Hospital and Capital Regional Medical Center in Tallahassee, Florida.
+He is also an assistant professor at Florida State University (FSU), College of Medicine, and Alabama College of Osteopathic Medicine where he teaches medical students on regular bases.

 Dr. Rassam completed his Internal Medicine training at Louisiana State University Health Sciences Center (LSUHSC).
 Subsequently, he completed his fellowship training in Hematology and Medical Oncology at Louisiana State University, Feist Weiller Cancer Center in Shreveport, LA.
 During that time, he also served as a postdoctoral Research Fellow at Louisiana State University Medical Center.